The mission of the Kansas Rural Water Association is:

 Results through training

 Busy people need practical, hands-on instruction that solves problems.
-Since 1976, KRWA has provided 1,581 training sessions attended by more than 106,000 operators, managers, board members and agency representatives.
-KRWA's annual conference is one of the largest and most widely respected statewide conferences in America.
+From 1976 to September 30, 2016, KRWA has sponsored or conducted 2,513 training sessions attended by 163,519 operators, managers, board members and agency representatives.
+KRWA's annual conference is one of the largest water and wastewater conference in mid-America.

 Results through technical assistance

-When you have a problem, you need solutions.
-KRWA's staffers put on their boots and get in the trenches with you.
+When a water or wastewater system has a problem or a question, they need solutions.
+KRWA's staffers put on their boots and get in the trenches.
 KRWA helps with all aspects of water and wastewater utility operation and management, such as:

 You name it and KRWA can either do it or refer you to someone who can.
-The bottom line is to make sure you understand your options for getting the best possible project at the most reasonable price.
+The bottom line is to make sure systems understand their options for getting the best possible project at the most reasonable price.

 Results through technology

 Today's small systems must work smarter.
 KRWA brings the latest technology to cities and rural water districts through: